fbpx

 photo of Ishmael Houston-Jones, photo by Marc Poucher

 The 2024 Balasaraswati/Joy Anne Dewey Beinecke Endowed Chair for Distinguished Teaching, with an honorarium of $5,000, will be presented to renowned educator, performer, and choreographer Ishmael Houston-Jones.
-Dr. James Frazier, Dean of Florida State University and ADF board member, will present the award on Sunday, June 30, at 5 pm at von der Heyden Studio Theater.
+Dr. James Frazier, Dean of Florida State University College of Fine Arts and ADF board member, will present the award on Sunday, June 30, at 5 pm at von der Heyden Studio Theater.

 “I am honored to announce Ishmael Houston-Jones as the recipient of this year’s teaching award.
 As an educator, he pushes students to take risks, allowing them to discover that their abilities to create and find beauty in this world are boundless,” said Nile H. Russell, ADF’s Director of Education.
 “It becomes evident to any observer of Houston-Jones that he thrives off the energy he receives from teaching, which makes it a vital part of his practice.”